SteeltoeOSS/Samples/MusicStore/README-CloudFoundry.md

 # Running the Music Store on Cloud Foundry

 ## Pre-requisites - CloudFoundry

 1. Install Spring Cloud Services
-1. (Optional) Install Redis service - for sharing Session and KeyRing storage between app instances.
+1. Install Redis service - for sharing Session and KeyRing storage between app instances.
-1. Install Pivotal Apps Manager to access Management endpoints from Apps Manager.

 ## Setup Services on CloudFoundry

-As mentioned above, the application is dependent on the following services:
+The application is dependent on the following services:

 * Spring Cloud Config Server
 * Spring Cloud Eureka Server